ScilifelabDataCentre/pathogens-portal/content/english/data_types/health_data/vaccines.md

 The section also displays ongoing [Swedish research projects](/data_types/health_data/vaccines/#ongoing-research-projects) related to vaccine research.
 These projects are focussed broadly on vaccines and, as such, they include life science projects, registery-based projects, and public health projects.
 We also [show a subset of publications](/data_types/health_data/vaccines/#publications) related to vaccine research by researchers affiliated with a Swedish University or Research Institute.

 <div class="alert alert-info">
-    <i class="fas fa-info-circle"></i> We invite researchers affiliated to a Swedish research institute to get in touch with us about adding information about their vaccine research data or visualizations on this page; send as an email to datacentre@scilifelab.se.
+    <i class="fas fa-info-circle"></i> We invite researchers affiliated to a Swedish research institute to get in touch with us about adding information about their vaccine research data or visualizations on this page; send us an email to datacentre@scilifelab.se.
 </div>

 ### Additional resources on COVID-19 vaccines